 A distributed denial of service (DDoS) attack is much more advanced and involves multiple malicious third-parties spamming your IP with traffic.

-These attacks tend to be faster, more server, and longer-lasting.
+These attacks tend to be faster, more severe, and longer-lasting.

 A commercial VPN is simply unable to protect against or prevent a prolonged DDoS attack.